Research Degree - Social Networking Sites in Higher Education: College Members’ Attitudes, Uses, Motivations and Concerns

 The Saudi government is currently undertaking a developmental campaign at all levels of education based on the belief that education is a worthy investment and the foundation for societal and national development.

-The main objective, therefore, is to investigate and acquire an in-depth understanding of the faculty members’ attitudes, uses, motivations for and concerns about using SNSs in education, particularly in the gender-segregated educational setting of Saudi Arabian universities.
+The main objective, therefore, is to investigate and acquire an in-depth understanding of the college members’ attitudes, uses, motivations for and concerns about using SNSs in education, particularly in the gender-segregated educational setting of Saudi Arabian universities.
 This must be done while taking most relevant cultural and societal factors into consideration.

-Finally, this study will help both educational policy-makers and faculty gain a more comprehensive perception of this topic.
+Finally, this study will help both educational policy-makers and college gain a more comprehensive perception of this topic.
 It is my hope that this research study will take the current body of research one step further.